 The balance in the Reserve Subaccount was established at a reserve level of 0.5% of the initial principal amount of the Restructuring Bonds originally issued and must be maintained at a level of 0.5% of the Restructuring Bonds outstanding.
-UDSA's restricted cash totaled approximately \$10.5 million at December 31, 2013.
+UDSA's restricted cash totaled approximately \$22 million and \$11 million at December 31, 2014 and 2013, respectively.